confluentinc/kafka-rest/docs/index.rst

 Features
 --------

-Eventually, the REST Proxy should be able to expose all of the functionality of the Java producers, consumers, and command-line tools.
+Eventually, the |crest| should be able to expose all of the functionality of the Java producers, consumers, and command-line tools.
 Here is the list of what is currently supported: